 The copyright author is the person who creates the work.
 As a general starting point, the copyright author will also be the exclusive owner of that content (meaning third parties need their consent to reproduce or edit the work).

-If you’ve commissioned someone to write your blog content for you, they will own the copyright in that content.
-In practice, that means you need to make sure it’s assigned (transferred) over to you so that you own it.
+If you’ve commissioned someone to write some content for you, they will own the copyright in that content.
+In practice, you need to ensure it’s assigned (transferred) to you so that you own it.

-If you’ve worked on the content alongside someone else, you may be considered co-authors.
+You may be considered co-authors if you’ve worked on the content alongside someone else.
 In such cases, you’ll need to agree with them before you let any third parties use or reproduce that content.

 Who owns your social media content?

-Take care to read the terms of any licence you accept.
-In fact, you may need to give credit to the copyright owner.
 You should also check whether you can edit or make other alterations to the original image.
-You may not be the only one they licence to use the picture.
+You may not be the only one with a licence to use the picture.